youwen5/web/routes/+faqs.typ

 #import "@luminite/html-shim:0.1.0": *

+#show: html-shim.with(
-#show: html-shim.with(title: "Frequently asked questions")
+  title: "Frequently asked questions",
+  enable-comments: true,
+)

 Some frequently asked and also less frequently asked questions.
 Updated every once in a while.